Pistachio Pudding Cake Recipe

 - 1. In a large bowl, combine the cake mix, pudding mix, eggs, soda and oil; beat on low speed for 30 seconds.
 Beat on medium for 2 minutes.
 Stir in walnuts.

 - 2. Pour into a greased and floured 10-in. fluted tube pan.
-Bake at 350° for 40-45 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 40-45 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pan to a wire rack to cool completely.

 - 3. In a large bowl, beat the cream, milk, pudding mix and confectioners' sugar on high until stiff peaks form.
 Frost cake.
 Sprinkle with walnuts.
 Refrigerate until serving.
 Yield: 12 servings.